Supported item types can be shared across participants in a collaboration. These item types include:

 When you share web scenes, feature layers contained in the web scene will be shared as copies as long as the collaboration group is configured to share as copies.

 All layer items can be shared in a collaboration as references to the original source data.
-For hosted feature layers, there is an additional option to share these items as copies.
+For hosted feature layers and views, there is an additional option to share these items as copies.

-Share a hosted or federated feature layer as a copy
+Share a hosted or federated feature layer and feature layer view as a copy

 Share ArcGIS Server services